The nutrition toolbox to generate in silico diets

 From the diet analysis performed in step 3, we see that we have ~345g of carbohydrates, ~45g of proteins, ~70g of lipids, ~195g of sugar and ~2200 kcal (found in the macrosAsReported.csv table).
 Depending on your modelling objectives, you can use these values as a starting point to set constraints.
 If you want the diet to remain in a similar range of macronutrient composition, we suggest to have the constraints 10-20% of the original value to allow for some leeway.
 Otherwise, if you want to drastically alter the composition, you can adjust the constraints however you like it.
 You may also choose to adjust only one or two macronutrient constraints.
 Just be aware that diet will only be as realistic as the constraints you put on the system.

-Here we will set the constraints to keep more or less the same dietary composition, and we shall only add 150g of new food items at maximum.
-We also demonstrate here the capability to remove food items from the analysis.
+Here we will set the constraints to keep more or less the same dietary composition, and we shall only add 150g of new database equivalents at maximum.
+We also demonstrate here the capability to remove database equivalents from the analysis.
 We saw in the previous calculation that we should add 130g of sorbitol to the diet, an item that is not typically consumed in its raw form.
 Here we remove the item with the option "removeFoodItems".
 To discard further items from analysis, add new rows with ;.

 % Let us clear the options from the previous run